 "Slot homes” are residential buildings that turn their sides to the street and may detract from the quality and community feel of Denver's neighborhoods.
 Community Planning and Development is leading a text amendment process to address slot home in Denver.

-For more information, contact Principal City Planner Kyle Dalton (email@example.com).
+For more information, review the summary or contact Senior City Planner Sara White (email@example.com)

 View the full Legislative History of Denver Zoning Code Text Amendments (PDF), which outlines zoning code changes adopted by City Council to date.
 The legislative history includes ordinance number, effective date, applicable Denver Zoning Code provisions, and keywords.
 Text amendments to the code follow the procedure set out in the Denver Zoning Code, Article 12, Section 12.4.11.